cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 When mastering time frame continuity keep in mind control, confirm, conflict, and change.
 Remember that the 60 is always in control because it tells you what’s happening in that moment.
 Reversals become important when you run into conflict.
 Identifying reversals such as 2-1-2 on the downside that forms a shooter can turn the rest of your time frames red, if it continues.

 ## The Flip
 * Every new hour
 * Rob recommends we aggregate at the bottom of the hour
 * Opening starts at the bottom as does Euro market closes and several other
 * important liquidity events (oil, natural gas, numbers)

-* The 60 min group is very important as it will determine who is in controle
+* The 60 min group is very important as it will determine who is in control
-* When the 60 and the daily are confirming they override the weekly and the monthly for controle
+* When the 60 and the daily are confirming they override the weekly and the monthly for control
 * The Flip (bottom of the hour) will continue to confirm the daily for control or give control back to the 60, weekly and monthly if they are in agreement

 ## Reversals